 Eating out in Christchurch

-From cafés and pubs to restaurants and fine dining, Christchurch has a varied and sophisticated culinary scene.
-There are a number of mobile coffee carts, so there is no need to go far for a caffeine fix.
+From cafes and pubs to restaurants and fine dining, Christchurch has a varied and sophisticated culinary scene.
+There are a number of mobile coffee carts dotted around the city, so there is no need to go far for a caffeine fix.

 When it comes to food, expats will be able to find flavours from around the world, including Italian, Mexican and Indian food, as well as specialist vegetarian restaurants.
-Food stalls and trucks around the city cater for several Asian and European tastes and some weekend food and farmer markets have become Christchurch institutions.
+Food stalls and trucks around the city cater for several Asian and European tastes, while some weekend food and farmers markets have become Christchurch institutions.

 Nightlife in Christchurch

 The nightlife in Christchurch is vibrant.
 A variety of quirky restaurants, pubs and craft-beer bars have opened since the 2011 earthquakes.
-The suburbs of Addington, Fendalton, Merivale and Riccaron, all of which are near to the city centre, are popular nightlife areas.
+The suburbs of Addington, Fendalton, Merivale and Riccaron, all of which are near the city centre, are popular nightlife areas.
 As the art capital of New Zealand, there are also plenty of shows, comedy clubs and art-cinemas to keep expats busy at night.